Conglomerate 451: Development

-Conglomerate 451 entered early access on May 23, 2019, and was released on February 20, 2020.
+Conglomerate 451 was developed by Milan-based studio RuneHeads.
+It entered early access on May 23, 2019, and was released on February 20, 2020.
 It was ported to the Nintendo Switch, PlayStation 4, and Xbox One in June 2021 under the name Conglomerate 451: Overloaded, published by 34BigThings.

 Reception

-The Windows version of Conglomerate 451 received mixed reviews on Metacritic.
+The Windows version of Conglomerate 451 received "mixed or average" reviews on the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 29% of critics.
 Nic Reuben of Rock Paper Shotgun enjoyed the game's character customization and the wide variety of tactical options in combat.
 However, he felt it lacked enough challenge to warrant this level of detail, and he criticized the game's cyberpunk setting as underused and shallow.
 Describing the game's setting as "forgettable", Alex Fuller wrote in RPGamer, "Conglomerate 451 has a solid gameplay base, but that's really all there is to it".
 In his review for the Arkansas Democrat-Gazette, Jason Bennett recommended the game to fans of traditional fantasy role-playing games like Legend of Grimrock.
 Bennett said the game uses the same mechanics with a cyberpunk theme.